garethcheyne/HomeAssistant/UCTronics OLED Display (Python)/README.md

 ## Second Step.
 1. Enable "Protection mode"
 2. Start the addon
-3. Check the "Log" and see if there are any error.
+3. Check the "Log" and see if there are any errors.
 4. Your OLED should be displaying.

 ## Some Teaser Screenshots.